 Full papers should be detailed finished academic articles in conventional format.
 Authors can submite the following research:

 All papers will be reviewed by members of the Scientific and Program Committee and depending on their level and attributes and authors of selected papers may be invited to submit extended versions of their papers for publication as full journal papers, for example in the MDPI-Computers Journal, the ARIS-Journal, the International Journal of Web Portals or other journals.

 Short and Full papers will be triple-blind reviewed by the SC/PC and if accepted and presented, they will be published in Elsevier’s Procedia Computer Science open access journal, available in ScienceDirect and submitted to be indexed/abstracted in CPCI (ISI conferences and part of Web of Science), Engineering Index, and Scopus.

-Industry Papers will be double-blind reviewed by the SC/PC and if accepted and presented, they will be published in a specific OpenAccess industry volume with ISBN.
+Industry Papers and Poster Papers will be double-blind reviewed by the SC/PC and if accepted and presented, they will be published in a specific OpenAccess Industry Procedings volume with ISBN.

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability, or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to the dominant culture, and/or cultural assumptions.